-The main power for the charge points comes from electricity generated by Ecotricity.
+The main power for the charging points comes from electricity generated by Ecotricity.

 Sounds all very good.
 Ecotricity claims to be Britain’s leading green energy company, founded in 1996 when the idea of green electricity was pretty novel.
 Ecotricity do generate their own renewable energy, at the moment, but this is pretty exclusively from wind turbines (although they do intend to bring solar on line).
 It generates enough to power 50,000 homes and businesses in the UK from 52 of it’s own windmills.
 It also buys renewable energy from other generators to supply customers.
 However the provision of 100% renewable energy is an aim not a reality at the moment.